R32/lex/README.md

 ## status

+NOTE: since the limit of [`macro-in-macro`](https://github.com/HaxeFoundation/haxe/pull/7496), so now you can't use this lib in macros.

-* Lexer: *the most of this code is taken from the [LexEngine.nml](https://github.com/HaxeFoundation/neko/blob/master/src/core/LexEngine.nml) by Haxe Foundation. and the difference is:*
+* Lexer: *the most of this code is taken from the [LexEngine.nml](https://github.com/HaxeFoundation/neko/blob/master/src/core/LexEngine.nml) by Haxe Foundation.
+But the difference is:*

   All *finalStates* have been moved out for save memory/bytes,